 Gateway Review 5 is for the operational phase, after the project has delivered its agreed outputs contributing to the outcomes of a programme.
-This might be a new facility, IT asset or a soft output such as training.
-Unlike the earlier phases of the project lifecycle, the operational phase is likely to be long-term and consume a significant proportion of the whole life costs of the investment within the business case.
+The outputs might be a new facility, new strategic assets, IT assets or soft outputs such as training or new processes.
+Unlike the earlier phases of the project lifecycle, the operational phase is likely to be long-term and consume a significant proportion of the whole life costs of the investment within the Business Case.

-Gateway Review 5 will typically occur several times over the life of the operational service.
-The first Gateway Review 5 concentrates on the Business Case and how well arrangements have been set up for the service delivery and the associated contract management.
-Depending on the lifespan of the operational service, there may be a number of repeating mid-term Gateway Reviews 5 to check operational management.
-For a long-term service contract (such as a hospital or school), there may be four Reviews over a period of twenty years.
-For IT-enabled projects, the period may be much shorter; there may be only two Reviews over a five-year period.
+Gateway Review 5 will typically occur several times over the life of the operational service:

-This mid-term Review examines in detail aspects such as arrangements for contract management improvements in value for money and performance incentives against a baseline.
-The final Review will concentrate on the project activities concerned with closing down the current service contract and ensuring that suitable arrangements are in place for the future.
+- The first Gateway Review 5 concentrates on the Business Case and how well arrangements have been set up for the service delivery and the associated contract management - The mid-term review examines in detail aspects such as arrangements for contract management improvements in value-for-money and performance incentives against a baseline - Depending on the lifespan of the operational service, there may be a number of repeating mid-term Gateway Reviews 5 to check operational management - For a long-term service contract (such as a hospital or school), there may be four reviews over a period of twenty years.
+For IT-enabled projects, the period may be much shorter; there may be only one or two reviews over a five-year period - The final review will concentrate on the project activities concerned with closing down the current service contract and ensuring that suitable arrangements are in place for the future.

 There may also be projects where only one Gateway Review 5 is needed.
 It can be used for the provision of works or a new module of an existing IT system.
-It should be held six to twelve months after rollout of the new service/ delivery of the new assets, when evidence of the inservice benefits delivered is available.
+It should be held six to twelve months after rollout of the new service/ delivery of the new assets, when initial 'teething troubles' are likely to be resolved and evidence of the in-service benefits delivered is becoming available.